 In the first instance please contact us on [email protected]

-Workshops currently in the process of being arranged, please check back for further details
+Workshops currently booking or in the process of being arranged, please check back for further details

 ABWAK endeavour to keep our workshops affordable for all, and we also have travel grants available to our members to help fund expenses to attend.
 Any profits from workshops go into our general fund that provides resources for our members; including these grants.
 We may also need to cover workshop costs such as refreshments and materials, and our latest initiative is to donate 25% of any surplus profit from each event to the host institution’s choice of conservation charity.
 We have been very fortunate in finding hosts who offer their venues, time and expertise for little or no cost, and we feel that this would be a suitable way of thanking them for their generosity.
 ABWAK Council is run by volunteer zoo professionals, who receive no monetary benefits for the time and energy they devote to the running of the organisation.